-25th Anniversary Hearts of Gold Presented by Reed Nissan
+26th Anniversary Hearts of Gold Presented by Reed Nissan

-Hearts of Gold has long been a fundraising event unlike any other in our community, but in 2018, we are taking it up a notch.
-In celebration of its 25th anniversary, the event will truly spread its wings.
-On Saturday, March 10, the Orlando Magic will open their private airline hangar to our guests for an unforgettable evening of musical entertainment, delicious food and drinks, and special surprises mere feet from the tarmac.
+Hearts of Gold has long been a fundraising event unlike any other in our community, but in 2019, we are taking it up a notch again!
+On Saturday, March 30th, the Orlando Magic will open their private airline hangar again this year to our guests for an unforgettable evening of musical entertainment, delicious food and drinks, and special surprises mere feet from the tarmac.

-As the sun sets on the Magic Carpet Aviation Hangar, our friends in Sister Hazel will do what they do best, playing their incredible hits in this intimate, exclusive setting.
+As the sun sets on the Magic Carpet Aviation Hangar, our friends from Starship will do what they do best, playing their incredible hits in this intimate, exclusive setting.

-If you are interesting in sponsoring the 2018 Hearts of Gold, please download our Sponsorship Opportunities packet to learn more.
+If you are interesting in sponsoring the 2019 Hearts of Gold, please click here to learn more.
 With your participation, we can guide our neighbors in need on their journey home.

 When: